 H3a | The efficiency of professionals varies in each hospital significantly | Rejected |

 The overall analysis of the results provides conclusive findings of each variable of this study.
-Firstly, concerning the efficiency of each hospital studied in this research, H1 is found to have the highest level of efficiency in comparison with other hospitals.
+Firstly, concerning the efficiency of each hospital studied in this research, H1 has the highest efficiency level compared with other hospitals.
 In this context, as per the results of Homogeneity of Variances, the significance value is figured ass 0.919.
 Based on this, the null hypothesis of this study has been accepted.
 Similarly, the results of ANOVA also validate these findings.

 On the other hand, the efficiency of hospitals based on scale ranking is highest on the 8th scale, whereas the weakest efficiency of Kuwaiti hospitals is found to be on the 3rd scale.
 Moreover, as per the results of ANOVA, the mean value of hospitals' efficiency is similar for all ranking groups.
 Concerning the number of incident reports and complaints, petals 5 and 2 were found to have the highest mean number of reported incidents.

-The results about the efficiency of professionals amongst all the investigated hospitals, H5 is found to have the highest professional efficiency, whereas H1 has the lowest professional efficiency.
+Regarding the efficiency of professionals amongst all the investigated hospitals, H5 is found to have the highest professional efficiency, whereas H1 has the lowest professional efficiency.
 The results of professional efficiency based on scale category identify the 7th scale with the highest efficiency of professionals.
-Lastly, as per the results, the professional category of pharmacists was recorded at the highest efficiency, whereas the DR/Physicians category of professional was found to be the least efficient.
+Lastly, as per the results, the professional category of pharmacists was recorded at the highest efficiency, whereas the DR/Physicians category of professionals was found to be the least efficient.
 Conclusively, the overall findings of this study have rejected all the hypotheses and accepted the null hypothesis.

 Review the Following: